maximLyakhov/cw-viewer/README.md

 Caption Works: Viewer & Captioner
 ===============

-Start project on Fedora 35 linux as Anatolij does
+Start project on Fedora 35
 ================

 1. ensure nodejs is of proper version, currently it is `v14.19.0` in stack distros. `dnf install nodejs`